Oboz Sypes Hiking Boot Review: Supportive & Comfortable with Eco-Friendly Materials

 First I should share a little bit about the shape of my foot.
 I have a skinny ankle, a narrow heel, and my forefoot is average width.
 My feet are also relatively flat with low arches.
 Before discovering Oboz, I had trouble finding hiking boots that kept my heel in place and hugged my ankle without causing strange pressure points.

 What I love about the Oboz Sypes hiking boots is that my heel almost feels glued to the insole (in a good way).
 I lace them like normal, without any special knots, and there’s no up and down slipping or forward movement in the boot, even on the steepest terrain.
-Despite having a snug heel pocket, the forefront of the Sypes is wide enough to accommodate any swelling you might experience as you hike.
-While there was no break in period required, I’ve logged over 75 miles in them already this summer and still haven’t had a single blister.
+Despite having a snug heel pocket, the forefront of the Sypes is wide enough to accommodate any foot swelling you might experience as you hike.
+Plus, there was no break-in period required, and I logged over 75 miles in them within a few weeks and didn’t get a single blister.

 The Oboz Sypes are a lightweight hiking boot, so you won’t expend any extra energy lugging your own two feet around.
 The Sypes are lighter and less bulky than the Oboz Sawtooth or Bridger models.
 While I love the Sawtooth and Bridger hiking boots as well, the low profile of the Sypes makes it a really diverse shoe – they’re so lightweight and comfortable that they’ve become my everyday hiking and camp shoe.
 I just loosen the laces a bit for a more relaxed fit when I’m not hiking, and I’d even wear these out on the town.